-Facilities charge different rates, also, although none may exceed the maximum set by their state law.
-Oftentimes facilities will waive the fee if the information is being sent to another provider for use in care.
+Oftentimes facilities will waive the fee if the information is being sent to another provider for use in continued care.
 However, the same facility may charge a fee if the patient requests a personal copy of the record.

 Still other facilities do not charge for copies at all, or only charge for requests that exceed a set page limit, according Goethals.
-She advises requesting information on fees before submitting a record request.
+She advises requesting information on fees before submitting a patient access to records request.